 The new version, which Schmitt dedicated to Igor Stravinsky, was premiered as an orchestral suite in 1911 by composer-conductor Gabriel Pierné, even as it continued to be presented as a stage work featuring such famed prima ballerinas as Natalia (Natasha) Trouhanova (1912), Tamara Karsavina (1913) and Ida Rubinstein (1919).

-Paul Paray, who was Schmitt’s junior by 16 years, was likewise a recipient of the Prix de Rome first prize for composition (Schmitt won in 1901 for his cantata Sémiramis … Paray in 1911 for his cantata Yanitza).
-Beginning in the late ‘teens, Paray migrated into orchestral conducting, although he would continue to compose until the late 1930s; among his compositions are several very fine symphonies.
+Paul Paray, who was Schmitt’s junior by 16 years, was likewise a recipient of the Prix de Rome first prize for composition (Schmitt won in 1900 for his cantata Sémiramis … Paray in 1911 for his cantata Yanitza).
+Beginning in the late ‘teens, Paray migrated to orchestral conducting, although he would continue to compose until the late 1930s; among his compositions are several very fine symphonies.

 La Tragédie de Salomé was one of the scores that Paray began conducting in the 1920s, and it was a work he would keep in his repertoire throughout his extraordinarily long career.

-Early on, Paray directed the leading French orchestras in performing Salome, including the Concerts Colonne (where he was the orchestra’s music director) as well as the Concerts Lamoureux.
+Early on, Paray directed the leading French orchestras in performing Salomé, including the Concerts Lamoureux, the Casino Orchestra at Vichy, and the Concerts Colonne (where he was the orchestra’s music director and where he conducted the piece on May 5, 1940, less than a week before Germany’s invasion of France commenced).

 Florent Schmitt’s La Tragédie de Salomé was one of these pieces.